 “Nasir is coming,” she muttered.

 Before these words registered in his mind, they had skirted the wings of a large stone hawk and here, Kamau’s eyes widened.
 A gothic arch loomed into view, tall as a eucalyptus tree, wide as five men abreast.
 A long curtain draped the space between the arch, hung as though in mid-air, without hinge, peg or rod.
-It was of the deepest most impenetrable darkness Kamau had ever seen; the gateway to the spirit world!
+It was black, of the deepest most impenetrable darkness Kamau had ever seen; the gateway to the spirit world!

 Cold as End